Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryDepositsRequest"></a>

 ### QueryDepositsRequest
-QueryDepositsParams is the params for a filtered deposit query
+QueryDepositsRequest is the request type for the Query/Deposits RPC method.

 | Field | Type | Label | Description |